-After our store was burned down in 2016 we had to investigate every possible option for rebuilding.
+November 4th, 2016 our 40 year old farm store was burned down.
+It was financially, emotionally and mentally devastating.
+If we were going to survive we had to immediately investigate every possible option for rebuilding.

 In an effort to utilize buildings we already had we came up with beautiful plans to rehabilitate our hundred year old barn.
 This too had a hefty price tag.
 In spite of our efforts to shore up the structure of the barn the harsh winter winds were too much for the long neglected structure.
 As much as Bejan wanted to save the old barn it was just too costly.
 Between the high cost of rehabilitation and pressure from our insurance company we were forced to demolish the frail structures.